daattali/daattali.github.io/_posts/2020-10-29-debugging-with-dean-1.md

 ## Into the future {#future}

 If I continue to get good response, I might make more videos.
+Make sure to subscribe on YouTube so you won't miss my next videos!
 There are more debugging session videos I could make, and a lot of other Shiny content inside of me that I'd like to share.

 I think my brother is right and I should at least invest in a microphone for any future videos.
 So I asked Eric Nantz (host of [The R Podcast](https://r-podcast.org/) and [Shiny Developer Series](https://shinydevseries.com/)) for suggestions, and I already placed an order for a fancy microphone.